 Molecular testing for hepatitis C virus is used to detect infection by the virus before the appearance of specific anti-HCV antibodies in the serum (i.e. less than 2 months after exposure), to detect and confirm chronic infection by hepatitis C virus, to quantify virus RNA in patients with chronic HCV infection as well as to monitor the progression of the disease in chronic infections and also monitor the response to antiviral therapy.

-Of all patients infected with hepatitis C virus, about 75% will develop chronic hepatitis C with continued proliferation of viruses in the liver and detectable HCV RNA in the serum and eventually cause cirrhosis of the liver.
+Of all patients infected with the hepatitis C virus, about 75% will develop chronic hepatitis C with the continued proliferation of viruses in the liver and detectable HCV RNA in the serum and eventually causing cirrhosis of the liver.
 The remaining 25% of patients recover from infection without evidence of viral replication or the presence of detectable RNA in the serum.